jrummell/jrummellblog/using-asp-net-to-open-a-new-browser-window-part-i.md

+---
+permalink: /using-asp-net-to-open-a-new-browser-window-part-i
-# Using ASP.Net to open a new browser window – Part I
+title: Using ASP.Net to open a new browser window – Part I
+date: 2007-02-19 23:15:00
+published: true
+tags: javascript
+---

 I recently needed to add a ‘pop-up’ window to a website.
 Now I’m not a fan of javascript, never have been.
 I like my code to be type safe and compile.
 So I came up with a C# helper class to do the dirty work for me.
 I must give credit to where I found the idea.
 I saw something like this in Chapter 4 of <span style="font-style: italic;">Developing Web Applications with Microsoft VB .Net and VC#</span> .Net by Jeff Webb and MS Corp.
 In this book they create BrowserWindow class and use it inside some javascript.
 I’ve take a different approach, so that I can avoid having to write the javascript in the future.